gcpearse/agriculture-back-end/README.md

 > Runs the TypeScript compiler and seeds the database.

 `npm run start`
 > Runs the TypeScript compiler and starts the server locally on port 9090.

+> Swagger documentation is then served up at `http://localhost:9090/api/docs/`

 `npm t`
 > Runs all tests in the `src` directory serially.